domtunstill/bank/README.md

 Bank is a Ruby library that allows a user to add deposits and withdrawals for a bank account and return a printed statement of the transactions and current balance.

-## Approach and Code Structure

-### Approach

-* I added the first few testing criteria below, which were the simpliest features to implement.
-* Initiailly I started with a single class and worked through the criteria.
-* After each passing test, I refactored and made new criteria for new features.
-* After the app was fully working and meeting the acceptance criteria I looked as ways to improve the code.
-* Using SRP I decided that the Account class was doing too much and decided to extract it into 3 classes

-### Structure

-The code is split into 3 classes.

-Account Class

-* This is the main class the user interacts with and is the 'manager class'
-* It keeps a history of the transactions on the account and account balance.

-Transaction Class

-* Stores the information about each transaction; deposit or withdrawal, amount and date made

-Statement Class

-* Handles producing a statement from the transaction history

 ## Specification

 ### Requirements